adonesek6862/repo-test/README.md

-first i have to create a new directory mkdir then i have to make the new directory into a working directory by cd have to make our current, empty directory into a fresh Git repository by git init touch README.md to create a new README file
+first we have to get to the directory that we want to make by cd ~/github-learning i have to create a new directory using mkdir then i have to make the new directory into a working directory by cd have to make our current, empty directory into a fresh Git repository by git init touch README.md to create a new README file